 If I received a USC Dornsife Continuing Student Scholarship last year, am I guaranteed a scholarship for this upcoming year?

 Unless otherwise stated, USC Dornsife Continuing Student Scholarships are one-time awards.
-Receiving (or not receiving) a scholarship a previous year has no bearing on whether or not you will receive a scholarship for this upcoming year.
+Receiving (or not receiving) a scholarship a previous year has no bearing on whether or not you will receive a scholarship for the upcoming year.

 I am a Trustee Scholar and my USC tuition is already covered in full by my Trustee Scholarship.
 Can I use a USC Dornsife Continuing Student Scholarship award for living expenses?

 USC Dornsife Continuing Student Scholarships may only be used toward university tuition costs.
 They will not cover housing, books, fees, or meal plans.

 If you are a Trustee, Mork, or Stamps Scholar planning to study abroad, you may apply for a Gold Family Scholarship to help cover the cost of your study abroad program.
 Please click here for more information.

 I noticed that some of the scholarships list "financial need" as part of their selection criteria.
 How do I share information about my financial situation with the scholarship selection committee?